 He finished out his career with the Kansas City Royals, hitting .291 in limited action in 1981, and .308 in limited action in 1982.
-He then became a coach and won a World Series as a coach for the 1985 Royals.
+He then became a coach and won a World Series as a coach for the Royals in 1985.

 May's 354 home runs currently put him on the all-time list behind Yogi Berra, who hit 358, Johnny Mize at 359, and Joe DiMaggio at 361.
 Ralph Kiner is at 369, and May's old teammate Tony Perez is at 379.
 However, his other statistics are not in the Hall of Fame range.
 His 1244 RBI are not in the top 100 of all time, and place him below Gil Hodges, who is also not in the Hall.

-It is not a surprise that the most similar players to Lee May, using the similarity scores method, are sluggers such as Tino Martinez, Boog Powell, George Foster, Joe Adcock, Willie Horton, George Scott and Gil Hodges.
+It is not a surprise that the most similar players to Lee May, using the similarity scores method, are sluggers such as Tino Martinez, Boog Powell, George Foster, Joe Adcock, Willie Horton, George Scott and the aforementioned Gil Hodges.

 He was sometimes called the "Big Bopper".
 He was inducted into the Cincinnati Reds Hall of Fame in July 2006.
 He is the brother of Carlos May and the father of Lee May Jr..
 Lee Jr.'s son, Jacob May, was drafted out of high school in the 2010 amateur draft, but headed on to Coastal Carolina University.

 - 1967 Topps All-Star Rookie Team

 - 3-time NL All-Star (1969, 1971 & 1972)

 - 100 RBI Seasons: 3 (1969, 1973 & 1976)